-Dr Sara Bice is Director, Research Translation, Melbourne School of Government, The University of Melbourne, where she is lucky to work with enthusiastic colleagues committed to ensuring the best university research reaches the people it needs to to make a difference.
+Dr Sara Bice is Co-Director, Research Translation, Melbourne School of Government, and Deputy Director, Melbourne Energy Institute at The University of Melbourne.
+She is lucky to work with enthusiastic colleagues committed to ensuring the best university research reaches the people it needs to to make a difference.

 She is President-Elect of the International Association for Impact Assessment, the leading global body for practitioners, researchers and firms undertaking all styles of impact assessment for major project delivery.